ShepLT1/covid-tracker/README.md

 THEN Search results on Google for the state will show related with regulation.

 API ©Copyright
--TrackCorona
+* TrackCorona
--Google Map
+* Google Map
--New York Times
+* New York Times
--The COVID Tracking Project
+* The COVID Tracking Project